Linearity criteria for automorphism groups of malabelian groups: Introduction

 In this paper, we investigate residual finiteness growth for certain classes of groups, in relation to linearity of their automorphism groups.
 Of particular interest to us are \emph{malabelian groups}, which are groups in which the centralizer of every nontrivial conjugacy class is trivial.
 Typical examples of malabelian groups are nonabelian free groups, hyperbolic surface groups, and in general nonelementary hyperbolic groups.
 We are motivated particularly by the question of the linearity of mapping class groups of surfaces of finite type; this is an old question, which is explicitly asked in Birman's 1974 book~\cite{birman1974braids} (Problem 30 in the appendix).
 In general, this question is well-known and appears in both Farb's~\cite{Farb-survey} and Birman's~\cite{birman-survey} articles in the 2006 ``Problems in Mapping Class Groups" volume; see also~\cite{margalit-problems}.

-In this paper, we will develop the machinery of residual finiteness growth of groups that was originally introduced by Bou-Rabee~\cite{bou_rabee2010}, and adapt it to the study of automorphism groups of residually finite groups, thus generalizing work of Bou-Rabee and McReynolds~\cite{bou_rabee-McReynolds2011,bou_rabee-McReynolds2016}.
+We will develop the machinery of residual finiteness growth of groups that was originally introduced by Bou-Rabee~\cite{bou_rabee2010}, and adapt it to the study of automorphism groups of residually finite groups, thus generalizing work of Bou-Rabee and McReynolds~\cite{bou_rabee-McReynolds2011,bou_rabee-McReynolds2016}.